Pair density wave facilitated by Bloch quantum geometry in nearly flat band multiorbital superconductors: Abstract

 \section{Abstract}

 Bloch electrons in multiorbital systems carry quantum geometric information characteristic of their wavevector-dependent interorbital mixing.
 The geometric nature impacts electromagnetic responses, and this effect carries over to the superconducting state, which receives a geometric contribution to the superfluid weight.
-In this paper, we show that this contribution could become negative under appropriate circumstances, and that a more striking scenario could occur in the narrow- or flat-band limit when the geometric contribution overcomes the conventional contribution to produce an overall negative superfluid weight.
-This paves the way for the stabilization of a Cooper pairing that favors real space phase modulation, i.e. the pair density wave order, as we demonstrate through two-orbital model Bogoliubov de-Gennes mean-field calculations.
-The quantum geometric effect therefore constitutes an intrinsic mechanism for the formation of pair density wave states in the absence of external magnetic field.
+In this paper, we show that this contribution could become negative under certain appropriate circumstances.
+This may facilitate the stabilization of Cooper pairings with real space phase modulation, i.e. the pair density wave order, as we demonstrate through two-orbital model Bogoliubov de-Gennes mean-field calculations.
+The quantum geometric effect therefore constitutes an intrinsic mechanism for the formation of such a novel phase of matter in the absence of external magnetic field.

 {\bf Introduction.--} In systems with multiple orbital degrees of freedom, electrons on the individual Bloch bands are not featureless independent particles.
-Instead, the motion of a Bloch electron is inherently connected to that of other Bloch states at the same wavevector, despite them being distinct energy eigenstates.
+Instead, the motion of a Bloch electron on one band is inherently connected to that of other Bloch bands at the same wavevector, despite them being distinct energy eigenstates.
 More specifically, expressed in the band basis under which the kinetic part of the Hamiltonian is diagonalized, the velocity operator possesses finite off-diagonal terms, i.e. the interband velocity,

 where $\epsilon_{m\vk}$ is the energy dispersion of the $m$-th band with eigenvector $|\psi_{m\vk} \rangle$.
-The object $i\langle \psi_{m\vk}|\partial_{k_\mu} |\psi_{n\vk} \rangle$ depicts a non-Abelian Berry connection between the Bloch states and therefore characterizes their unique quantum geometric properties.
+The object $i\langle \psi_{m\vk}|\bk\partial_{k_\mu} \psi_{n\vk} \rangle$ depicts a non-Abelian Berry connection between the Bloch states and therefore characterizes their unique quantum geometric properties.
 Some aspects of the geometric effect on quantum transport have been known for long.
-The most classic example being the quantum Hall or Chern insulator, in which the quantized Hall conductance is intimately tied to the Berry curvature of the Bloch bands~\cite{Thouless:82,Hasan:10,Qi:11}.
-Recently, the geometric-induced electromagnetic responses in the broader sense have also been increasingly recognized~\cite{Neupert:13,LiZ:20,Topp:21,Ahn:21}.
+The most classic example is the quantum Hall or Chern insulator, in which the quantized Hall conductance is intimately tied to the Berry curvature of the Bloch bands~\cite{Thouless:82,Hasan:10,Qi:11}.
+Recently, more aspects of the geometry-induced electromagnetic responses have been discussed at length~\cite{Neupert:13,LiZ:20,Topp:21,Ahn:21}.